 The data from these sites can be used to assess storm intensities, provide the basis for flood warnings and provide daily, monthly or annual rainfall totals.

-Flows are also measured at 81 sites, and this information is combined with the water level data to produce a continuous flow record.
+Flows are also measured at 109 of these sites, and this information is combined with the water level data to produce a continuous flow record.
 There is also historic water level and flow data for sites that are no longer operating.

 Gauging data (a measurement of the stream’s width, depth and velocity) are also available for many small creeks and streams in the Canterbury area.
 It is dependent on each site as to how recently and frequently these have been gauged.
 Even if there are a large number of gaugings for a site, the flows won’t necessarily be indicative of the stream, as they are not measured continuously.